MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-and-connectivity.md

   If customer does not require to receive the default route 0.0.0.0/0 advertisement from AVS, because it can conflict with their existing environment, additional actions will need to be taken.

   Azure firewall in secured vWAN Hub would advertise the 0.0.0.0/0 route to AVS.
-Note that this 0.0.0.0/0 will also get advertised to on-prem via Global Reach.
-Customer should implement a route filter on-premises to prevent the 0.0.0.0/0 learnt on-premises.
+Note that this 0.0.0.0/0 will also get advertised to on-premises via Global Reach.
+Customer should implement a route filter on-premises to prevent the 0.0.0.0/0 learned on-premises.
 If using SD-WAN or VPN, this issue will not come up.

   If you are currently utilizing a VNet based Hub & Spoke topology that is connected to via an Express Route VNet Gateway rather than connected to vWAN directly, you will need to consider that the default route (0.0.0.0/0) from the secure vWAN Hub will be propagated to the VNet Gateway and take precedence over the in-built Internet System-route within the VNet.
-To work around this, implement a 0.0.0.0/0 [User Defined Routes](https://docs.microsoft.com/azure/virtual-network/virtual-networks-udr-overview#default-route) in the VNets to override the learned default route.
+To work around this, implement a 0.0.0.0/0 [User Defined Routes](/azure/virtual-network/virtual-networks-udr-overview#default-route) in the VNets to override the learned default route.

   If there are VPN or ExpressRoute connections already established to the secure vWAN hub that do not require 0.0.0.0/0 advertisement from secure vWAN hub, those connections will also receive the 0.0.0.0/0 advertisement.
 To overcome that, either filter out the 0.0.0.0/0 with the on-premises edge device, or disconnect the ExpressRoute/VPN, enable 0.0.0.0/0 propagation, then disable 0.0.0.0/0 propagation on those specific connections, then re-connect those connections.